mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 write down minimal models that can describe and predict features of the process of gene regulation [@Ackers1982;@Bintu2005;@Kuhlman2007].

-These modeling efforts come into two main flavors: equilibrium statistical mechanical models and kinetic models.
+These modeling efforts come in two main flavors: equilibrium statistical mechanical models and kinetic models.
 In the following sections, we will introduce the necessary background for both approaches relevant to the rest of the thesis.

-### Minimal model of gene expression
+### Minimal Model of Gene Expression

 Let us begin our introduction to gene expression modeling with the simplest example.
-As shown in [@Fig:ch1_fig01](A), we imagine a gene promoter (the region of the gene where transcriptional regulation takes place) produces mRNA at a constant rate $r_m$.
+As shown in [@Fig:ch1_fig01](A), we imagine that a gene promoter (the region of the gene where transcriptional regulation takes place) produces mRNA at a constant rate $r_m$.
 Each mRNA can stochastically decay with a rate
 $\gamma_m$.
 Our interest is to understand how the mRNA count $m$ changes over time, given these two competing processes.
-For that, let us write the mRNA count at time $m(t + \Delta t)$, where $t$ is the time--which we are thinking of as being "right now"--and $\Delta t$ is a little time step into the future.
+For that, let us write the mRNA count at time $m(t + \Delta t)$, where $t$ is the time---which we are thinking of as being "right now"---and $\Delta t$ is a little time step into the future.
 The mRNA count can then be predicted by computing
 $$
 m(t + \Delta t) = m(t) + r_m \Delta t - (\gamma_m \Delta t) m(t),